-Every consumer focused industry has a funnel or a process that maps consumer interactions and decisions prior to conversion.
+Every consumer-focused industry has a funnel or a process that maps consumer interactions and decisions prior to conversion.
 That might sound complicated.
-But, the funnel can be your guide to analyzing and conquering that ever present goal of getting more new patients.
-We will be diving deeper into the patient funnel below and to learn more, sign up for a free download of our simple, 7 Step Guide to Attracting More Patients Online..
+But, the funnel can be your guide to analyzing and conquering that ever-present goal of getting more new patients.
+We will be diving deeper into the patient funnel below and to learn more, you can download our Ultimate PT Marketing Funnel here – complete with a video training course.

 Think about a typical retail sales funnel.
 The customer first hears about your brand, company, or product via marketing, referrals, or organic searching.
 The customer might visit your website to see product details or learn more about your company’s mission and policies.
 They also often visit third-party websites or information sources to solicit reviews and make comparisons.
 Commonly, the opinions and experiences of friends and family can heavily influence customer decisions.
 Now the customer can make a choice whether to buy your product—if they do, you have continued opportunities to build brand loyalty; if they don’t, they might knowingly (or unknowingly) re-enter your funnel in a different way at a later date.

-For physical therapy practices, the patient funnel has five key stages: Introduction, Investigation, Decision, Commitment, and Referral.
+For physical therapy practices, the patient funnel has five key stages: Discovery, Trust, Conversion, Commitment, and Referral.
 Let’s explore each to see how your marketing can optimize that stage of the funnel.

 This is the researching phase of the funnel.
 The prospect will probably conduct auxiliary research.
 They have to think about whether PT and your clinic are the right choice over medicine, physicians, tests, or surgeries.
 Once the prospect has decided that PT is the right treatment for them.
 Then, they will most likely check out a number of local clinics—both yours and your competitors.

-The patient funnel does not stop at the decision stage.
+The patient funnel does not stop at the conversion stage.
 Now, you need the patient to commit to your treatment plan and refer their friends and family to your clinic.
-These last two phases will be covered in depth in our next blog post!
+These last two phases will be covered in-depth in our next blog post!

-To learn more about the patient funnel and how to best market your physical therapy practice, sign up for a free download of our 7 Secrets to Attracting New Patients through Online and Social Media.
+To learn more about the patient funnel and how to best market your physical therapy practice, sign up for our free Marketing Funnel Training Here